Brijgopal Harkishan Loya: Reactions

 The Congress called it a "It is a sad letter day in India's history," alleging that "the suspicious circumstances in which Loya died, was a matter of deep concern for those who have faith in the judiciary."
 The Bharatiya Janata Party, on the other hand, asked for Rahul Gandhi's apology, claiming that the "invisible hand" behind the petitions was that of Rahul Gandhi who tried to use the judiciary for "character assassination" of Amit Shah.
 Sambit Patra said that Rahul Gandhi should be "ashamed" for his "conspiracy to target Amit Shah, and Indian judiciary, and democracy."

 Former Chief Justice of the Delhi High Court, Justice AP Shah, said that he hoped the verdict would've been "different."

 The Congress, along with leaders of 7 other opposition parties, held press conference to declare their intention of introducing an impeachment motion against Dipak Misra, a first against a sitting Chief Justice of India in history.
 71 members had signed the notice.
 However, 7 of them retired, leaving only 64.
 Despite that, its still above the minimum of 50 signatures required for introducing a motion of impeachment in the Rajya Sabha.
 While the Congress claimed it had to do nothing with the Loya verdict the previous day, Minister of Finance Arun Jaitley termed it a revenge petition for the Loya verdict.
 The Congress didn't seem united, as two former law ministers questioned the motion.
 Former Prime Minister Manmohan Singh and Former finance minister P. Chidambaram did not sign the notice.
 Despite this, the Congress submitted the notice to the Vice President of India Venkaiah Naidu.

 After consulting legal experts, Venkaiah Naidu rejected the motion, saying that there was no “substantial and verifiable” evidence of wrongdoing.
 The Congress, however, said that he acted in haste.
 The Congress was considering moving to the Supreme Court against this.

 Book on the case

 Journalist Niranjan Takle wrote a book titled Who Killed Justice Loya which asks many questions regarding the inconsistencies of the case.

+Justice Loya was handling Soharabuddin encounter case wherein Amit Shah of BJP was an accused.
+Justice Loya could not complete trial of the case — not to speak of reaching to the stage of delivering the judgment — as he died suddenly of cardiac arrest.